Mirantis/kqueen/docs/kqueen.rst

 Configuration
 --------------

-Example configuration files are located in `config/` directory.
-Default configuration file is `config/dev.py` and this can be configured by `KQUEEN_CONFIG_FILE` environment variable.
-Any environment variable matching name `KQUEEN_*` will be loaded and merged with configuration file.
+Example configuration files are located in the `config/` directory.
+Default configuration file is `config/dev.py`.
+To set up a different configuration file set `KQUEEN_CONFIG_FILE` environment variable.
+Also any environment variable matching name `KQUEEN_<config_parameter>` will be loaded and replaced form value in the configuration file.

 .. list-table:: Configuration options
     :header-rows: 1